PackProject/Kokeshi/docs/CONTRIBUTING.md

 The only exceptions to these rules are identifiers that must be named otherwise due to the decompilation, such as functions/data with known symbols, and the `OSIsMEM` family of macros.

-Also, the Pack Project library is very inconsistent and tends to use both camelCase and PascalCase. **When documenting RP please use PascalCase**.

 ### Declaration Order

 Please use the following order when writing C++ classes: